Meghna-DAS/Dart-Assignment--Stone-Paper-Scissors/README.md

 Final score is given after all the rounds specified by the user are completed <br>
 Winner is declared<br>

+## Rules of the Game 🤷‍♀️
+1. Stone VS Scissors- Stone WINS
+2. Scissors VS Paper- Scissors WINS
+3. Paper VS Stone- Paper WINS
+4. If both select same then its a tie

 ## Technologies 👩‍💻
 Dart